orlp/ed25519/readme.md

 This is a portable implementation of [Ed25519](http://ed25519.cr.yp.to/) based on the SUPERCOP "ref10" implementation.
 Additionally there is key exchanging and scalar addition included to further aid building a PKI using Ed25519.
-All code is in the public domain.
+All code is licensed under the permissive zlib license.

 All code is pure ANSI C without any dependencies, except for the random seed generation which uses standard OS cryptography APIs (`CryptGenRandom` on